 How to Apply: A nit comb is not needed for this treatment.
 It is also very strong and should be applied with care.
 Place ample amount onto dry hair and scalp.
 Leave on for four minutes and add water to lather the shampoo.
 Rinse completely after.
 Avoid repeating treatment with this shampoo.

 Warning: There are multiple side effects of lindane, and it should be used with precaution, but it is highly effective in killing lice.
 The only time to use this shampoo is if everything else does not help with the treatment.
 If you are pregnant, breastfeeding, underage, elderly, immunocompromised, or weigh below 50 kilograms, do not use this product.

 NB!
 Read the warning labels

 Most of the products listed above come with a warning and a handful of side effects which is why it is important to resort to using them when there is no effect with over-the-counter treatments or home remedies.
 The medications mentioned above are to be recommended by a physician and be used according to its insert.

 If you are looking through over-the-counter solutions, you would need to look for pyrethrins.
 Pyrethrins are naturally available in chrysanthemums and ragweed and are often extracted from these plants.
 This active ingredient is safe to use for children ages 2 and up, but it will not be able to get rid of nits.
 You would need to re-apply the solution after the eggs hatch.

 When using over-the-counter solutions, remember to purchase a fine-toothed comb or a nit comb to remove the visible eggs from the hair.
 After the treatment, when the lice are dead, you would need to remove them using the same comb — usually around 8 to 12 hours.

 Recommended product to kill lice

-Also, there are dozens of lice treatment product available in the market today, but if you want to know how to get rid of lice then here are some products we can recommend.
+Also, there are dozens of lice treatment products available in the market today, but if you want to know how to get rid of lice then here are some products we recommend.